globus-labs/cascade/docs/dynamics.rst

 4. *Options for the run method*, such as the convergence threshold
 5. *Post-processing function applied after run is complete*, which modifies the Atoms object as the list step.

-A dynamics process could have multiple steps, such as an optimization followed by molecular dynamics under several different control conditions.
+A dynamics process could have multiple stages, such as an optimization followed by molecular dynamics under several different control conditions.

 .. note:: We need a better name than process for which type of dynamics it is running.